aalif-mv/game-template/readme.md

 # jsGame
-jsGame is a javascript game template with a builtin physics engine.
+jsGame is a javascript game template with a builtin sat collusion detection and physics engine.

 jsGame uses HTML:5 Canvas to render.